 - Enter your current email address in the text input field.*

-- Read all notes, get any relevant room passwords (in the room settings) and then click on "Reset my password".
+- Read all notes, get any relevant room/chat passwords and then click on "Reset my password".

 - You will then receive an email from Stackfield with a link to reset your password.